VOICE SURGERY

 Our medical team will explain to you all the details about the procedure, postoperative care, the possible risks and the results that you can expect.

-Types or feminization voice surgery
+Types of feminization voice surgery

-There are two types of surgery for Gender-affirming voice therapy.
+There are two types of surgery for gender-affirming voice therapy.
 Dr. Casado, an otorhinolaryngologist who has been dedicated to caring for the voice of trans people for over a decade, performs two surgical techniques to increase vocal tone.
 Both involve personal modifications to achieve the best results.

-• Wendler Glottoplasty Technique
+Wendler Glottoplasty Technique

 Wendler’s glottoplasty is a surgical procedure to feminise the voice, using the technique of shortening the anterior commissure by suturing the vocal cord using an endoscopic approach.
 Dr Casado performs this technique with modifications carried out after more than ten years of study and experience.
 In this way he achieves highly satisfactory results.
 This technique, described by Gross in 1999 and based on previous work on a similar idea by Wendler in 1989, has become popular under the name of Wendler’s Glottoplasty.